Tubbz-alt/eva-end-game/README.md

   ### Model Parameters
   Total params: 1,769,306

+## Approach
+* A small dataset of 12k was taken to carry out experiments
-Each task was first individually experimented, before combining them into one network
+* Each task was first individually experimented, before combining them into one network
+* Experimented with varying batch size, workers, loss functions to arrive at optimum methods
+* Arrived at a single network to train both dense depth and mask in single network
+* Started with smaller image size and gradually increased the image size for best accuracy

 ## Mask / Image Segmentation
 Used the model as in the https://github.com/NathanUA/U-2-Net for mask prediction